-The mission of the PMS and Perinatal Psychiatric Research Program is to conduct innovative research on women’s mental health with a focus on premenstrual dysphoric disorder, substance abuse in the perinatal period, and pregnancy and postpartum affective disorders.
+The mission of the Center for Wellbeing of Women and Mothers is to conduct innovative research on women’s mental health with a focus on premenstrual dysphoric disorder, substance abuse in the perinatal period, and pregnancy and postpartum affective disorders.
 The goal of the conducted research is to address critical unanswered questions which can inform clinical care, improve the lives of women and their families, and improve access to mental healthcare for women.

 - Clinical trials to assist pregnant and postpartum women with drug and alcohol addiction

 - Observational studies of depression and anxiety in pregnancy

 Assistant Professor of Psychiatry, in the Child Study Center and of Epidemiology (Chronic Diseases)

 Director, New Haven Mental health Outreach for MotherS (MOMS) Partnership